 https://wiki.nci.nih.gov/pages/viewpage.action?pageId=24276546

-Before starting the server, make the following changes in the JBoss startup file ( on Windows, run.conf on Unix/Linux).
+Before starting the server, make the following changes in the JBoss startup file (run.conf.bat on Windows, run.conf on Unix/Linux).

-For Windows: Open the fileJBOSS_HOME/bin/ and search for the line set JAVA_OPTS and modify it to appear like:
+For Windows: Open the fileJBOSS_HOME/bin/run.conf.bat and search for the line set JAVA_OPTS and modify it to appear like:

-set JAVA_OPTS=%JAVA_OPTS% -Xms512m -Xmx1024m -XX:PermSize=64m -XX:MaxPermSize=256m
+set "JAVA_OPTS=-Xms128M -Xmx1024M -XX:MaxPermSize=256M -Dorg.apache.jasper.compiler.Parser.STRICT_QUOTE_ESCAPING=false"

-For Linux and Unix: Open file/usr/local/jboss/bin/run.conf and search for the line starting with JAVA_OPTS and modify it to appear like: “
+For Linux and Unix: Open file JBOSS_HOME/bin/run.conf and search for the line starting with JAVA_OPTS and modify it to appear like: “

-JAVA_OPTS="-server -Xms128m -Xmx1024m -XX:PermSize=64m -XX:MaxPermSize=256m"
+JAVA_OPTS="-Xms128M -Xmx1024M -XX:MaxPermSize=256M -Dorg.apache.jasper.compiler.Parser.STRICT_QUOTE_ESCAPING=false Dsun.rmi.dgc.client.gcInterval=3600000 -Dsun.rmi.dgc.server.gcInterval=3600000"

 Now, start the JBoss server as per the instructions below:

+Note: On successful execution of the the targets install/install:jboss, the server starts automatically.
+User needs to kill the server and then restart it as specified below.

 CAUTION: Line for setting parameters for JAVA_OPTS ideally will already be present in the run.bat/run.conf, in which case you just need to change the heap space and PermSize settings similar to above.